ananthakrishnantm/Modular-Ability-System/README.md

 - 🔥 **Projectile Logic (Fireball)** with runtime damage injection
 - 💙 **Health and Mana Management** components included
 - 🖱️ **Mouse Input Support** – Fire abilities using left-click via `AbilityManager`
+- 🎮 **Flexible Input Support** – Use keyboard, mouse, AI, or UI to activate abilities
 - 📜 Fully documented and easy to extend

 ---